frangucc/thenodechronbook/README.md

 ![](https://cl.ly/1y2T0y1Q3Y3b/ECE.jpg)

 For those getting started late, not to worry.
 History is filled with  great engineers and inventors who got started late.
-The rise of bootcamps, practice apps and learning hubs like the General Assembly, CodeCademy and Udemy have opened up plenty of back-door for fast learners.
+The rise of bootcamps, practice apps and learning hubs like the General Assembly, CodeCademy and Udemy have opened up plenty of back-doors for fast learners.
 But it's no secret that those who do start early are often better off.
 In that way, *it's becoming a sport.*

 While such other methods of teaching are neat and useful, The Node Chronicles is something much different.
 It's an entirely separate beast.